 '''

-yum install postgresql<version>-libs
+zypper install postgresql<x>-libs

 '''

-Where version is the Postgres or Advanced Server version whose libs package you want to install.
+Where <X> is the PostgreSQL or Advanced Server version whose libs package you want to install.

-1.2.1 Upgrading a PEM Agent that was Installed with RPM Packages
+1.2.2 Upgrading a PEM Agent Native Package Installation

-You can use an RPM package to upgrade existing agents that were initially installed with a package.
+You can use native packages to upgrade existing PEM Agents that were initially installed using native packages.
 The upgrade process does not update the PEM agent configuration file.
 After installing the new agent, you must manually copy the configuration file of the existing agent to the new installation location.